Amazon EIN: Do You Need An Employer Identification Number?

 With this information, you’ll be well-equipped to take your e-commerce journey to new heights.
 Let’s dive in and learn all about Amazon EINs!

-What is an Amazon EIN?
+What is Amazon EIN?

 First things first, there is no such thing as Amazon EIN.
-Because many sellers hear about EIN or Employee Identification Number for the first time after being a seller on Amazon, they simply refer to it as the Amazon EIN.
+Because many sellers hear about EIN or Employer Identification Number for the first time after being a seller on Amazon, they simply refer to it as your Amazon EIN.
+The EIN, or the Employer Identification Number, is a Federal Tax ID Number that the Internal Revenue Service uses to track business activities for taxation.

 EIN is also known as FEIN (Federal Employer Identification Number).
 It is a nine-digit unique number in the format XX-XXXXXXX.
 When queried for their Taxpayer Identification Number, businesses provide this number.
+This is a requirement for an Amazon employer who hires workers or staff for his or her business.

+Anyone else who needs an EIN?
 Amazon requires every professional seller on its platform to provide an EIN before selling.
 There is no particular EIN for Amazon sellers.
 They can supply the EIN that the IRS issued for them.

 Learn How to Build Your Own 7-Figure Amazon FBA Business